Carpal Tunnel Syndrome Treatments

 If conservative treatment such as medication or physical therapy does not provide sufficient relief, your doctor may perform diagnostic studies to determine if surgery is an effective option.
 These diagnostic studies may include:

 - X-ray: An x-ray will show the bones of the wrist and determine if any abnormalities may be contributing to carpal tunnel syndrome or another disorder.

 - Electromyogram and Nerve Conduction Studies (EMG/NCS): These tests primarily study how the nerves and muscles are working together.
 They measure the electrical impulse along nerve roots, peripheral nerves, and muscle tissue.

-The main objective of conservative treatment is to reduce or eliminate repetitive injury to the median nerve.
+The main objective of all nonsurgical treatment is to reduce or eliminate repetitive injury to the median nerve.
 In some cases, carpal tunnel syndrome can be treated by immobilizing the wrist in a splint to minimize or stop pressure on the nerves.
 If that does not work, patients are sometimes prescribed anti-inflammatory medications or cortisone injections in the wrist to reduce swelling.
 Also, hand and wrist exercises may be recommended both during and after work hours.
 Treatment for carpal tunnel syndrome may include rest, the use of a wrist splint during sleep, or physical therapy.
 Conservative treatment methods may continue for up to six or eight weeks.

 When Surgery is Necessary